AgustinaP/QCL-Sirtori/README.md

 Some simulation files of Sirtori Article about QCL around 11 um (10.1051/bib-sfo:2002057).

-We change some parameters such as length, width, electric field, and temperature around the QCL described in the article.
+We change some parameters such as length(L), width(W), electric field(EF), and temperature(T) around the QCL described in the article.
 This repository contains a python script to create the structures in the correct format and another to solve those structures.
 Moreover, I include two programs to graph results, one to make a gif with the most significant wavefunction and their respective structure.
 The other one contains a graph of ΔE and Δλ.

 ## About the solver
 The modeling of heterostructures involves several parameters.
 Some of them define the structure design, such as the materials and the width of each layer.
 There are other parameters such as material characteristics, common to all heterostructures (like their gap).
 In addition, there are environmental parameters, where the heterostructure lies (for example temperature and electric field) which modify the result.